 “The block that was once home to drug dealers is now filled with brightly painted houses, cars, and signs, as well as handmade sculpture of bicycles, vacuums, shoe, dolls, stuffed animals, etc.

 “In 1999, about half the Project was demolished by the City when the Mayor declared it an eyesore.
 It has since been recognized as a local landmark with international support.
 The Heidelberg Project has become an ongoing community project.”

-This video has an interesting and inspiring interview with the artist Tyree Guyton, who says his art is bringing people back into a neighborhood they would otherwise avoid in a video you can watch here.
+The artist Tyree Guyton says his art is bringing people back into a neighborhood they would otherwise avoid in a video you can watch here.

 It has definitely been a controversial project, and not everyone is a fan.
 But it has also become a tourist attraction with visitors coming from around the world to see it in person.
 “If I can do just one small thing to help this community come back,” he says, “then I’ve done my job.”